richardzcode/Journal-AWS-Amplify-Tutorial/step-01/README.md

 npm install --save react-router-dom
 ```

-## 3. Adjust Navigator
+## 3. Update Navigator

 We don't need everything from starter template.
-Let's adjust.
-Assume we start with a Home page and a Login page.
+Let's start with a Home page and a Login page.

 Open `src/components/Navigator.jsx`